 - Why Are Filter Bubbles Bad?

-- How to Prevent a Filter Bubble
+- How to Avoid Filter Bubbles

 - How Search Encrypt Avoids the Filter Bubble Effect

 What is a Filter Bubble?

 Filter bubbles refer to the state of intellectual isolation that can result from personalized searches on search engines or social media sites.
 As a result, users become separated from most information that presents an opposing viewpoint.
 These bubbles are associated with search engines and social media websites.

 Algorithmic websites, like many search engines and social media sites, show users content based on their past behavior.
 Depending on what you’ve clicked on in the past, the website shows you what it thinks you are most likely to engage with.